varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 At its heart Evacsound is a soft real time, distributed system where a central stages time synchronized operation across hundreds of nodes.
 Its problem domain and operational circumstances add some constraints:

 1. The system shares comms infrastructure with other industrial equipment even though on own VLAN.
 Network virtualization abstraction breaks down in real time operation: the product has to tolerate load spikes and service degradation caused by other equipment yet be mindful of network traffic it generates.
-2. The operations is completely unmanned.
+2. The operations are completely unmanned.
 There are no SREs; nobody's on pager duty for the system.
 After commissioning there's typically no network access for vendors to the site anyway.
 The thing have to sit there on its own and quietly do its job for the next couple decades until the scheduled tunnel renovation.
 3. We have experience designing no-nonsense hardware that lasts: this is how we have repeat business with Siemens, GE and other big players.
 But with sheer scale of installation you can count on devices going dark over the years.
 There will be hardware faults, accidents and possible battle attrition from fires.
 Evacsound has to remain operational despite the damage, allow for redundant centrals and ensure zero configuration maintenance/replacement of the nodes.

 The first point has channeled us to using pre-uploaded audio rather than live streaming.
 This uses the network much more efficiently and helps to eliminate most synchronization issues.
 Remember that sound has to be timed accounting for propagation distances between the nodes, and 10 millisecond jitter gives you over 3 meters deviation.
+This may sound acceptable but a STIPA measurement will have no mercy.
 Then, the command and control structure should be flexible enough for executing elaborate plans involving sound and lighting effects yet tolerate inevitable misfortunes of real life.

 The system makes heavy use of CLOS with a smattering of macros in places where it makes a difference.
 Naturally there's a lot of moving parts in the product.
 We're not going into the details of SCADA interfacing, power and resource scheduling, fire detection, self calibration and node replacement subsystems.
 The system has also distinct PA mode and two way speech communication using a node as a giant speakerphone: these two also add a bit of complexity.
 Instead we're going to have an overview on the bits that make reliable distributed operation possible.